People are burning cell masts and ignoring the law by protesting the construction of a 5G network.

-The European Union Commission has issued a draft of a document describing the implementing regulation applicable to all members of the European Union, including Poland.
+The European Union Commission has issued a draft of a document describing the implementing regulation.
+It is a new law that applies to all members of the European Union, including Poland.

 Why, in my opinion, this document is the spark that will eventually revolutionize the construction of 5G networks, but also LTE?

-How is it that many people do not realize that this small, 7-page law in the form of an executive regulation will change the world of mobile operators and infrastructure providers?
+How is it that many people do not realize that this small, 7-page law could change the world of mobile operators and infrastructure providers?

-Why in my opinion will this law stop the protests and stop some people from scaring us with 5G networks?
+Why in my opinion will this law stop the protests and prevent some people from scaring us with 5G networks?

-Because this regulation destroys the basic assumptions regarding the construction of cellular networks, which says that the larger and higher the cellular mast, the better the network.
+Because this regulation destroys the basic assumptions regarding the construction of cellular networks.
+The larger and higher the cellular mast, the better the network.

-The new law on permits for small cells introduces the possibility of building cellular networks with very good quality parameters, but based on low-power devices.
+The new law on permits for small cells introduces the possibility of building cellular networks with very good quality.
+The surprise is that schemat will be based on low-power devices.

 Here are the basic provisions of the small cell 5G law regulation: